Dress rehearsal: MLB holds first COVID-era exhibitions

 Reserve players watched from under large awnings build behind both dugouts.
 Mets backups gave a standing ovation to scheduled starter Rick Porcello as he returned from the bullpen, then started a chant of “Let’s go, Mets!”

+The first homer in Flushing also came from a masked player — Yankees outfielder Clint Frazier.
+The 25-year-old, who says he’s taken heat on social media for his decision to wear a face covering at all times, drove a two-run homer into the second deck in the fourth inning.

-The Cleveland Indians loaded into three buses Saturday for the 2-hour-plus drive to Pittsburgh to take on the Pirates.
+The Cleveland Indians loaded into three buses Saturday for the 2-hour-plus drive to Pittsburgh.
 Manager Terry Francona said the team adhered to social-distance guidelines — and staggered arrival times — for the team’s first trip since camp re-opened.

 “I think it’s a good experience for all of us,” he said.
 “We’re not used to getting on a bus and get your temperature taken and things like that, so it’s good to go through that.”